looker-open-source/sdk-codegen/swift/looker/README.md

 /// continue making SDK calls
 ```

+### More examples

+Additional Swift SDK usage examples may be found in the [SDK Examples repository](https://github.com/looker-open-source/sdk-examples/tree/master/swift).

 ## Using AuthSession for automatic authentication

 **NOTE**: As we secure the design of the Looker SDK's authentication practices, the authentication behavior described in this section will likely change.